Refrigeration time: 6 hours or overnight, plus 2 hours on the day of serving

 For the custard

-Lightly grease the ramekins with the butter and set to one side.
+Lightly grease the ramekins with butter and set to one side.

-Pour both creams into a pan and heat until scalding.
-Remove from the heat and add the coffee granules, stirring until dissolved, or stir in the coffee essence.
-Leave to cool slightly, about 2 minutes.
+Next pour both creams into a pan and heat until scalding.
+Remove from the heat and add the coffee granules stirring until dissolved, or just stir in the coffee essence.
+Leave to cool a little.

-Sprinkle a thin layer of sugar evenly over the custard in each ramekin, right to the edge, so that the custard is completely covered.
+Sprinkle about 2 teaspoons of sugar evenly over the custard in each ramekin, right to the edge, so that the custard is completely covered.

 Caramelize the sugar under a direct flame.